nodejs/nodejs.dev/src/documentation/0042-node-file-paths/index.md

 ---
-title: 'Node File Paths'
+title: 'Node.js File Paths'
-description: 'How to interact with file paths and manipulate them in Node'
+description: 'How to interact with file paths and manipulate them in Node.js'
 author: flaviocopes
 ---